Iswenzz/SR-Devmap/README.md

 ![](https://i.imgur.com/1fWSIdh.png)

-SR Development mod.

-This mod is made for developping maps with the SR API.
+SR Dev is the official development mod for creating and testing maps across all SR game modes.
+Built around the [SR-Core](https://github.com/Iswenzz/SR-Core) API, it provides mappers with the tools they need to script triggers, set up game mode logic, and debug their maps directly in-game — including entity name visualisation, trigger creation, and a range of debugging utilities.
+Full documentation and setup guides are available below.

 ## Setup
 * [Installation](https://github.com/Iswenzz/SR-Dev/blob/master/docs/installation.md)